git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/022_aws_event/index.en.md

 ### Validate the IAM role {#validate_iam}

-- Use the [GetCallerIdentity](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html) CLI command to validate that the Cloud9 IDE is using the correct IAM role.
+- Use the [GetCallerIdentity](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html) CLI command to validate that the VSCode IDE is using the correct IAM role.

 ```bash
 aws sts get-caller-identity